-Folder (Something to put your papers in and keep them organized) Flash Drive/Thumb Drive/Google Drive/Drop Box/etc. to store each of your typed assignments for this course.
+Folder (Something to put your papers in and keep them organized) Flash Drive/ Thumb Drive/Google Drive/DropBox/etc. to store each of your typed assignments for this course.

-VIRTUAL ATTENDANCE, if needed, will require (in addition to the items above): computer/tablet with webcam & microphone.
+VIRTUAL ATTENDANCE, if needed for COVID-related issues, will require (in addition to the items above): computer/tablet with webcam & microphone.

-\Save often to avoid heartache later: "My computer crashed with my assignment on it, so I had to start over, and that's why my paper is late," is not an acceptable excuse.
-Save your work in numerous places, and save it frequently. \
+Save often to avoid heartache later: "My computer crashed with my assignment on it, so I had to start over, and that's why my paper is late," is not an acceptable excuse.
+Save your work in numerous places, and save it frequently.